-- Institutional Impact: The project addresses a key goal identified in the institution's strategic plan. - In-depth knowledge: The project design reflects a thorough understanding of current practice and knowledge about the subject matter. - Project-based design: The work plan consists of a set of logical, interrelated activities tied directly to addressing the key need or challenge. - Demonstrable results: The project generates measurable results that tie directly to the need or challenge it was designed to address.
+- Institutional Impact: The project addresses an identified need or challenge facing an organization. - In-depth knowledge: The project design reflects a thorough understanding of current practice and knowledge about the subject matter. - Project-based Design: The work plan consists of a set of logical, interrelated activities tied directly to addressing the key need or challenge identified in the application. - Demonstrable Results: The project generates measureable results that tie directly to the need or challenge it was designed to address.

-With this focus on supporting the individual museum, what are the characteristics of successful Museums for America applications?
-There are four, and successful projects exemplify all of them well.
+With this focus on supporting the individual museum, what are the characteristics of successful Inspire!
+Grants for Small Museums applications?
+There are four, and successful projects address all of them well.
 As you prepare your application, then, you should keep these characteristics in mind.